Training-free Mixed-Resolution Latent Upsampling for Spatially Accelerated Diffusion Transformers

-Although spatial acceleration effectively reduces computational cost quadratically, it requires latent upsampling, which introduces two types of artifacts.
-Fig.~\ref{fig:two_artifacts} illustrates these artifacts: aliasing artifacts that appear near edge regions and mismatch artifacts that affect the entire image.
-In \S\ref{subsec:artifacts} and \S\ref{subsec:noise_level}, we describe our key findings on how each type of artifact can be effectively mitigated.
+Multi-resolution approaches have been popular for many vision tasks, leading to spatial acceleration.
+However, while latent upsampling for DiTs has a great potential for spatial acceleration, cutting computational cost, it has not been well-investigated.
+In this section, we argue that na\"ive latent upsampling for acceleration introduces two types of artifacts in DiTs and describe our key findings on how each type of artifact can be effectively mitigated.